KatherineMichel/church-website-and-marketing-on-a-budget/church_re-brand.md

 ![](new-brand/website-sunflowers.png)

-Above: A screenshot from the church's new website

 The Pretty Prairie United Methodist Church is in the state of Kansas (where the state flower is the sunflower), in a town called Pretty Prairie (where "pretty prairies" of sunflowers can be found in the vicinity).

 <center>